-I think it is important to remind everyone every now and again that the mortgage business, at the end of the day, is a sales business.
+I think it is important to remind everyone that the mortgage business, at the end of the day, is a sales business.
 And loan officers are salespeople.
 We are trained as salespeople.
 We are incentivized as salespeople.
 Within the corporate hierarchy we are known solely as salespeople.
 But the consumer seems to forget that they are dealing with salespeople.

-I am not saying that all salespeople are sleazey.
-I just want people to remember our role is to sell you.

-I like to think I am different, and that I am a great educator that happens to be in mortgage sales.
-Hopefully by looking around my website you will believe that I am interested in educating and helping people, and all the while I certainly would like to sell a lot of loans and get paid well.
+I am not saying that all salespeople are sleazy.
+But people should remember our role is to sell you.
+In my mortgage business I like to think I am different, and that I am a great educator that happens to be in mortgage sales.
+Hopefully by looking around my website you will believe that I am interested in educating and helping people.
+And of course I certainly would like to sell a lot of loans and get paid well.
 But I honestly think that most mortgage people fall more into the sales category and less in the educator category.
 Take a look at any mortgage website and decide for yourself.